ibeauregard/maze-solver/README.md

 The time complexity of the algorithm is O(b<sup>m</sup>), where `m` is the number of steps needed to go from the entrance to the exit.

 Its space complexity is O(m).

+The code base also generally uses a coding style called "C-plus", emulating object-oriented programming and encapsulation of data with the C programming language.